X (Twitter) API Pricing in 2026: All Tiers

 If you are building a tool that posts to X on behalf of users — a scheduling tool, a cross-posting workflow, a content management product — here is what you are actually dealing with:

-On Pro ($5,000/month): The additional capability beyond Basic is primarily full archive search and streaming.
+On Legacy Pro ($5,000/month): The additional capability beyond Basic is primarily full archive search and streaming.
 If your product does not need historical data or real-time event streams, the jump from $200 to $5,000 is hard to justify for a publishing-only use case.

-Publishing to X without managing the tier complexity
+Publishing to X without managing per-call costs

 curl -X POST "https://api.postproxy.dev/api/posts" \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "post": { "body": "Your post content here" }, "profiles": ["twitter"], "media": ["https://your-cdn.com/image.jpg"] }'To post to X alongside other platforms in the same request:

-curl -X POST "https://api.postproxy.dev/api/posts" \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "post": { "body": "New post across all platforms" }, "profiles": ["twitter", "instagram", "linkedin", "threads"] }'Postproxy operates on Pro-tier X API access and handles the OAuth token lifecycle, rate limit tracking, and monthly cap management internally.
-Your application does not need its own X developer account or pricing tier.
+curl -X POST "https://api.postproxy.dev/api/posts" \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "post": { "body": "New post across all platforms" }, "profiles": ["twitter", "instagram", "linkedin", "threads"] }'Postproxy operates on Pro-tier X API access and handles the OAuth token lifecycle, rate limit tracking, and credit management internally.
+Your application does not need its own X developer account or pay-per-use balance.

 Timeline: how X API pricing changed